Doctors Revision

 Hormonal Control:

-The Uterine Cycle
+4. The Uterine (Endometrial) Cycle

 This cycle describes the corresponding changes occurring in the lining of the uterus (the endometrium).
 These changes are driven directly by the ovarian hormones, estrogen and progesterone, and are perfectly timed to coincide with the events of the ovarian cycle.